Installation

 if you also need the parallel version.
 After updating from gitlab, you

-To use Asap compiled in this way, you need to put it on your PATH and your PYTHONPATH.
+If you are using a Python venv, then the compiled code is automatically made available to the Python interpreter.
+If you do not use a venv, you need to put it on your PATH and your PYTHONPATH.
 Assuming that Asap is placed in $HOME/asap, these variables should be set to:

 export PATH=$HOME/asap/XXX:$PATH